ST10401447/Part-3-POE/README.md

 5. Enter the name of the recipe
 6. Enter the name of the ingredient
 7. Enter the quantity of the ingredient
-8. Enter the measurement unit of the recipe
+8. Enter the measurement unit of the ingredient
 9. Enter number of calories that the ingredient has 10.Add another ingredient of the recipe if your recipe has more than 1 ingredient
 11. Enter the the step